-After college, she became one of the first three African American students selected to integrate into West Virginia University’s graduate program after the Supreme Court ruled that states must make public higher education available to black students if it was available to white students.
+After college, she became one of the first three African American students selected to integrate into West Virginia University’s graduate program after the Supreme Court ruled that states must make public higher education available to black students if it was open to white students.

 Katherine Johnson’s goal was to work as a research mathematician.
-Unfortunately, that field was very limited for African Americans and for women.
+Unfortunately, that field was very limited for African Americans and women.
 At first, she was only able to find teaching positions.
 However, she got her chance in 1952 when the National Advisory Committee for Aeronautics (NACA), an equal opportunity employer, put out a hiring call for mathematicians.
 Johnson started with NACA in 1953.

 Although her work with NACA began as one of a pool of “calculator women” (basically human calculators – they did who super precise and complicated mathematical equations!), she soon showed that she was capable of far more.
-She got a temporary assignment on the all-male flight team research team, and due to her amazing abilities in geometry, she wasn’t often returned to the calculation pool.
-She did her best to ignore the racial and gender barriers, and let her abilities speak for themselves.
+She got a temporary assignment on the all-male flight team research team, and due to her exceptional abilities in geometry, she wasn’t often returned to the calculation pool.
+She did her best to ignore the racial and gender barriers and let her abilities speak for themselves.